 If you are living in a country which has an oppressive government that monitors your digital footprints then, yes, it might make a lot of sense to hide your identity to protect yourself.
 However, if you intend to carry out criminal activities or break the law, then it might not be fair use.

-It’s important to note that anonymity only hides your identity and you are still vulnerable from cybercrime like getting tricked by phishing websites to share your personal information.
 For example, if your iCloud account gets hacked, it has more to do with the weak password and lack of additional validation processes, than with not using VPN services.

 Risk of VPN and Proxies